binxio/ec2-boot-mount-ebs-volume/README.md

     - grep -q ^LABEL=wmq-data /etc/fstab || echo 'LABEL=wmq-data /var/mqm ext4 defaults' >> /etc/fstab
     - grep -q "^$(readlink -f /dev/xvdd) /var/mqm " /proc/mounts || mount /var/mqm
 ```

+It has to be hard-coded, as the write-files module of cloud-init is run after the bootcmd.